Orange-eat97/tp/docs/UserGuide.md

 title: User Guide
 ---

-**CareLink**’s core purpose is to **connect** people in need with the right help as quickly as possible.🤝✨
+**CareLink**’s core purpose is to **connect** people in need with the right help as quickly as possible.🤝

-By consolidating beneficiary and worker data into a single, efficient system 📚⚡, CareLink empowers dispatchers to:
+By consolidating beneficiary and worker data into a single, efficient system 📚, CareLink empowers dispatchers to:

 * 📝 Create and update records for beneficiaries and social workers
 * 🔍 Access information quickly using **optimized find and sort commands**
 * 📍 Automatically identify the **closest available social worker**
-* 🛡️ Reduce errors and delays caused by manual lookups or outdated records
+* 📈 Reduce errors and delays caused by manual lookups or outdated records

-In short, CareLink **enhances coordination efforts** and supports frontline workers in delivering social assistance more effectively. 🚑💙
+In short, CareLink **enhances coordination efforts** and supports frontline workers in delivering social assistance more effectively. 💙

 ## Table of Contents